telldus/tellstick-server/docs/index.rst

 Lua
 ###

-Lua code is available on both TellStick ZNet Pro and TellStick ZNet Lite.
+Lua code is available on both TellStick Net v2 and TellStick ZNet Lite v1/v2.
 Lua code runs in a sandbox and has only limited access to the system.

-To create a Lua script you need to access the local web server in TellStick ZNet.
+To create a Lua script you need to access the local web server in TellStick.
 Browse to: http://[ipaddress]/lua to access the editor.

 Lua codes works by signals from the server triggers the execution.